rghnn/rghnn.github.io/index.md

 minorityinml@gmail.com .
 I am aiming to get about 20 stories.
 Put all of them together, make them a longer version and publish it or make it a long personal blog post.
 Depending on how the story teller feels i will give them credit or keep them anonymous.
 Please specify if you want to remain anonymous.
 In exchange for each story I recieve (until I reach 20 stories) I will donate small amount to a charity.

-### Life as an amateur athlete
-Being an athlete has always been part of my journey.
-I have played quite a few sports competitively and the most recent one is cycling.
-I am a road cyclist with the University of Toronto Road Racing (UTRR) club.